Paranormal Activity: The Ghost Dimension: Plot

-In 1988, Katie and Kristi watch as Dennis' spine is crushed by a mysterious force.
-Grandma Lois takes the girls upstairs while the entity takes the camera with them.
-A man speaks to the girls about "Tobi" and how they are important to his plan.
+The film begins in 1988 by showing the last scene in Paranormal Activity 3, during which young Katie and Kristi watch as their mom's boyfriend Dennis's spine is crushed by a mysterious force.
+Grandma Lois takes the girls away to a man who speaks to the girls about "Tobi," and how they are important to Tobi's plan.

-In 2013, Ryan Fleege, his wife Emily, and their six-year-old daughter Leila are about to celebrate Christmas, when Ryan's brother Mike moves in after breaking up with his girlfriend.
-Along with them is Skylar, who notices that Leila is talking to an imaginary friend named Tobi.
-Mike finds a box of old video tapes, dating from 1988 to 1992, and a very large video camera.
-The tapes show a young Kristi and Katie with their mother Julie and her boyfriend Dennis in 1988, while others from 1992 are in Lois's house where the two are practicing supernatural abilities with the mysterious man.
-Ryan and Mike notice that the girls are seemingly aware of the pair's presence: they are able to foresee Ryan and Mike's every action as the two simultaneously watch the video.
+The film continues in 2013, when Ryan Fleege, his wife, Emily, and their six-year-old daughter, Leila, are about to celebrate Christmas, and Ryan's brother, Mike, comes to stay with them after breaking up with his girlfriend in Chicago.
+Ryan and Emily's friend, Skylar, notices that Leila is talking to an imaginary friend named Tobi.
+Mike finds a box of old video tapes, dating from 1988 to 1992, and a large video camera.
+The tapes show a young Kristi and Katie living with their mother, Julie, and boyfriend, Dennis, in 1988, while other videos from 1992 record activities in Lois' house, where the girls practice supernatural abilities with the mysterious man.
+Ryan and Mike notice that in some of the videos, the girls are somehow aware of the Fleeges and their home in 2013.

-Leila's interactions with Tobi coincide with Ryan using the old camera around the house, where he notices the camera picks up spiritual beings.
-He decides to record overnight to see what weird things are occurring.
-One night, a black figure arises out of the ground and hovers over Leila for several hours, and she eventually talks to it.
-Soon, Skylar is attacked by the spirit.
-The next night, Ryan tapes Leila sleeping, but a demonic spirit appears and forces him to drop the camera.
-The following day, Ryan and Emily discover a slab of concrete in the ground with Katie, Kristi and the year 1987 etched into it, and realize their house is built on the same property that Katie and Kristi used to live in before it burned down in 1992.
-The grown-up Katie sold the house to the family, which was built by a coven of witches called The Midwives.